Sam Pilgrim

-Sam Pilgrim (born 4 June 1990) is a professional freeride mountain biker.
-Known for his missing tooth and his unique style of tricks, he has gained international fame with his YouTube channel exposure under his name Sam Pilgrim in which he makes videos documenting his extreme stunts on various courses around the world.
+Sam Pilgrim (born 4 June 1990) is a professional freeride mountain biker who also makes YouTube videos.
 He was an FMB World Tour overall winner in 2013, becoming the first European athlete to win the competition since its establishment in 2010.

 Early life

 Pilgrim was born in Colchester, Essex, England and began riding mountain bikes at the age of 9 and quickly won his first competition the Filthy 48.
 In 2007, he competed in his first international competition season, and at only 17 years old, he quickly became a fan favorite winning his first major competition at King of Dirt in Austria.